 The National Institute on Drug Abuse (NIDA) explains why prevention is especially important to protecting the vulnerable brains of youngsters.

 NIDA devotes a site to information about substance use and teens, and maintains a “Sara Bellum blog” to provide updated information about teen addictions.
 For drugs and their effects on even younger children, see NIDA’s “Principles of Substance Abuse Prevention for Early Childhood”.
 The institute also provides useful pointers on what adults should tell children about the adults’ own past use of drugs.

-The New York state Office of Alcoholism and Substance Abuse Services has a current “Talk2Prevent” website designed to give parents information on how to discuss the risks of underage drinking with their children and how to prevent it.
+The New York state Office of Addiction Services and Supports has a current “Talk2Prevent” website designed to give parents information on how to discuss the risks of underage drinking with their children and how to prevent it.